Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 Better still, all Brompton and at least some Tern bikes have luggage mounts on the head tube (the part of the frame that the fork inserts into).
 That’s totally stationary when turning, so the mass of the luggage doesn’t affect handling.
 It also encourages a better front-rear distribution of weight compared to rear luggage.

-And it’s not unreasonable to think that smaller wheels might lead to a slower ride.
-But do they really?
+It’s not unreasonable to think that smaller wheels might lead to a slower ride.

-If one wheel has half the diameter of another, it can simply rotate twice as quickly to carry you at the same speed.
-(Folding bike wheels are more like 2/3 the diameter of standard ones, but the principle is exactly the same.)
+If one wheel has 2/3 the diameter of another, it can simply rotate 3/2 as quickly to carry you at the same speed.

-Nobody wants to have to pedal twice as fast, though, so folding bikes use different gear ratios to translate each pedal rotation more into rear-wheel rotations.
+And that doesn’t mean pedaling half again quickly!
+Nobody would want to do that, so folding bikes use different gear ratios to translate each pedal rotation more into rear-wheel rotations.

 Now, it gets it a little more complicated when terrain is rough.
 Smaller wheels don’t roll as smoothly over bumps and potholes, let alone rocks and roots.
 Consequently, very rough terrain makes for a slower, rougher ride on a folding bike.
 Then again, most folding bikes aren’t sturdy enough for off-road use, so that’s not a common problem.